|

 Film

-Excerpts from PERSONA (1966) Directed by Ingmar Bergman
+Persona (1966) Directed by Ingmar Bergman - in class

-Excerpts from PSYCHO (1960) Directed by Alfred Hitchcock
+Psycho (1960) Directed by Alfred Hitchcock - watch

 Suggested Reading